rohanpadhye/blog/_posts/2019-11-10-International-Conference-Attendance.md

 	* **Deferred presentation**: Another strategy is to allow authors to present their work in person at a sister conference, usually held in a different country.
 [CSCW and ECSCW](https://cscw.acm.org/2019/submit-papers.html) are some of the leaders in this space.
 This allows the authors to physically attend and present their work to the same (or similar) research community.

-The rest of this post presents results of what I gathered from the website of each conference that I surveyed or via contacting the corresponding chairs.
-I've tried to gather two types of data: (1) conference locations for the last 10 years, (2) policy for accepted papers do if their authors cannot present in person due to visa issues.
+The rest of this post outlines, for the conferences that I surveyed, (1) locations for the last 10 years, (2) policy for accepted papers if their authors cannot present in person due to visa issues.
 Here's a quick summary (detailed results below):

 [![Summary of Locations and Policies for ACM SIGPLAN and SIGSOFT conferences](https://blog.padhye.org/images/ConfLocationsPolicies.png)](https://blog.padhye.org/images/ConfLocationsPolicies.png)